smittytone/cli2c/README.md

 # cli2c 0.1.5

 An I2C driver for macOS used as the basis for an HT16K33-controlled LED matrix driver.
-It requires a Raspberry Pi Pico or QTPy RP2040 as a hardware bridge.
+It requires a [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html), [Adafruit QTPy RP2040https://www.adafruit.com/product/4900), [SparkFun ProMicro RP2040](https://www.sparkfun.com/products/18288) or [Pimoroni Tiny 2040](https://shop.pimoroni.com/products/tiny-2040?variant=39560012234835) as a hardware bridge.

 ## Acknowledgements

-This work was inspired by James Bowman’s ([@jamesbowman](https://github.com/jamesbowman)) [`i2ccl` tool](https://github.com/jamesbowman/i2cdriver), which was written as a macOS/Linux/Windows command line tool to connect to his I2CMini board.
+This work was inspired by James Bowman’s ([@jamesbowman](https://github.com/jamesbowman)) [`i2ccl` tool](https://github.com/jamesbowman/i2cdriver), which was written as a macOS/Linux/Windows command line tool to connect to his [I2CMini board](https://i2cdriver.com/mini.html).

-My own I2C driver code is based on James’ but with a number of (I think) improvements, the non-macOS code removed, some unneeded functionality (I2C capture, monitoring) I don’t need, and the target not an I2C board, but firmware I wrote from the ground up to run on an RP2040-based board.
+My own I2C driver code started out based on James’ but involves numerous changes and (I think) improvements.
+I also removed the non-macOS code removed and some unneeded functionality that I don’t need (I2C capture, monitoring).
+Finally, it targets fresh firmware I wrote from the ground up to run on an RP2040-based board, not the I2CMini.

 Why?
 Originally I was writing an HT16K33 driver based directly on James’ code, but I accidentally broke the pins off my I2CMini — only to find it is very hard to find new ones.
-So I adapted it for a Mac-RP2040 combo.
+James’ firmware is written in a modern version of Forth, so I can no choice but to learn Forth, or write code of my own.
+I chose the latter.

-And thanks are due to Hermann Stamm-Wilbrandt ([@Hermann-SW](https://github.com/Hermann-SW)) for the basis for the [deploy script](#deploy-the-firmware).
+Thanks are also due to Hermann Stamm-Wilbrandt ([@Hermann-SW](https://github.com/Hermann-SW)) for the basis for the [deploy script](#deploy-the-firmware).

 ## What’s What